syncfusion-content/flutter-docs/Flutter/linear-gauge/overview.md

 ---
 layout: post
 title: Overview of Syncfusion Flutter Linear Gauge
-description: Learn the key features available in the Flutter Linear Gauge widget.
+description: The Flutter gauges package includes a linear gauge widget to create modern, interactive, animated gauges.
 platform: flutter
 control: SfLinearGauge
 documentation: ug
 ---

-# Overview
+# Overview of Linear Gauge

 Syncfusion Flutter Linear Gauge is a data visualization widget to display data on a linear scale.
 Use this widget to craft high-quality mobile app user interfaces.